-Updated: For 2022, I’ve come back through and updated this post with my top tips for clients who want to know how to include dogs in Portland family photos!
+Updated: For 2023, I’ve come back through and updated this post with my top tips for clients who want to know how to take their family photos with their dogs!
 This is something so many of my clients request and I am HERE for it, so let’s chat about how we can work to make it a super successful family photo session for you and your dog!

 Let me know if you’re planning to bring your dog before we decide on a location